Inductive Reasoning for Coinductive Types: Coinductive Binary Trees

 A cotree sampler can alternatively be viewed as an encoding of a partial function mapping infinite bitstreams (elements of the \textit{Cantor space} $2^\omega$) to samples.
 Given $t : \cotree{A}$, we let $f_t : 2^\omega \rightharpoonup A$ denote the function induced by $t$ that either diverges on a given bitstream or produces a sample $x$ by starting from the root of $t$ and using the bits of the stream to guide traversal (e.g., taking the left subtree on $1$ and the right on $0$) until reaching a leaf containing $x$.

 The \textit{preimage} $f_t^{-1}(Q)$ of an event $Q$ under sampler function $f_t$ is the subset of bitstreams in $2^\omega$ sent by $f_t$ to samples in $Q$.
 We represent subsets of $2^\omega$ as cotrees of type $\cotree{\alist{\bool}}$ encoding countable unions of \textit{basic sets} in $2^\omega$.
 Basic sets are encoded by finite bitstrings, where bitstring $b$ denotes the set $\{ s : 2^\omega \mid b \sqsubseteq s\}$ of all bitstreams sharing prefix $b$.
-We further require that all bitstrings appearing in a cotree set be pairwise incomparable, thus denoting disjoint subsets of $2^\omega$.
-Elements of $\cotree{\alist{\bool}}$ containing pairwise disjoint bitstrings are said to be in the class $\Sigma_1^0$ of sets.
-We show how to compute $\Sigma_1^0$ preimages of events via a continuous extension in Definition~\ref{def:preimage}.
+We further require that all bitstrings appearing in a cotree set be pairwise incomparable, i.e., disjoint.
+We let $\Sigma_1^0$ denote the class of countable unions of basic sets, and show how to compute cotree representations of $\Sigma_1^0$ preimages of events via a continuous extension in Definition~\ref{def:preimage}.

-Under this view, we re-cast the task of inferring the probability of event $Q$ wrt.~sampler $t$ to that of computing the \textit{measure} of $f_t^{-1}(Q) \subseteq 2^\omega$, where the measure of a bitstring $bs$ is equal to $\frac{1}{2^{(length \: bs)}}$, and the measure of a $\Sigma_1^0$ cotree (Definition~\ref{def:mu}) is the sum of the measures of its constituent bitstrings (so long as they are pairwise disjoint).
-We prove that the probability of any event $Q$ according to the $\mathsf{wp_{\cotree{A}}}$ semantics of sampler $t$ coincides with the measure of its preimage under $f_t$ (Theorem~\ref{theorem:wp-measure-preimage}), and then use this to prove that sequences of samples generated from $t$ are equidistributed wrt.~its $\mathsf{wp_{\cotree{A}}}$ semantics (Theorem~\ref{theorem:equidistribution}).
+Under this view, we re-cast the task of inferring the probability of event $Q$ wrt.~sampler $t$ to that of computing the \textit{measure} of $f_t^{-1}(Q) \subseteq 2^\omega$, where the measure of a bitstring $bs$ is equal to $\frac{1}{2^{(length \: bs)}}$, and the measure of a $\Sigma_1^0$ cotree (see Definition~\ref{def:tcosum}) is the sum of the measures of its constituent bitstrings (so long as they are pairwise disjoint).
+We prove that the probability of any event $Q$ according to the $\mathsf{wp_{\cotree{A}}}$ semantics of sampler $t$ coincides with the measure of its preimage under $f_t$ (Lemma~\ref{lemma:wp-measure-preimage}), and then use this to prove that sequences of samples generated from $t$ are equidistributed wrt.~its $\mathsf{wp_{\cotree{A}}}$ semantics (Theorem~\ref{theorem:equidistribution}).

 \paragraph*{Computing preimages} Preimages of cotrees are defined by the composition of two continuous extensions $\mathsf{lang_{\cotree{A}}}$ and $\mathsf{filter_{\cotree{A}}}$.
 We begin with $\mathsf{lang_{\cotree{A}}}$, which indiscriminately (not wrt.~any predicate) computes the subset of $2^\omega$ sent by sampler $t$ to \textit{any leaf at all} (i.e., the preimage $f_t^{-1}(A)$ of the entire sample space $A$, or, the \textit{language} of $t$).